-Around two in five (42%) respondents identified the rising price of essentials (food, groceries, petrol, etc.) as their biggest consumer issue in the last three months, about a fifth (21%) cited the rising rate of inflation/interest rates, whilst a similar number (20%) stated that the price of home energy was the biggest consumer issue they had faced in the last three months (Figure 15).
+Around three in five (57%) respondents identified the rising price of essentials (food, groceries, petrol, etc.) as their biggest consumer issue in the last three months, whilst nearly three in ten (27%) stated that the price of home energy was the biggest consumer issue they had faced in the last three months (Figure 15).